Guidance for Successful Global Operations Planning

 Much like the U.S. may see new laws and regulations enacted in 2018, the same is true abroad.
 Being aware of current regulations for areas such as employment, taxes, and visas can be a daunting and time-consuming task.
 Laws can change frequently or without notice.
 Our office can work with you to track these changes and help you work through them.

 If planning travel, be aware of what’s happening locally that could change the nature of the streets and the feelings in the areas you’re frequenting.
 In particular, be mindful of the election calendar and general political climate for your destination.
-Review country profiles and sign up for email alerts to stay informed.
+Review country guides and sign up for alerts through the International SOS member portal or Assistance App to stay informed.

 5. Ask for help